metabase/metabase/docs/administration-guide/01-managing-databases.md

 If you’re using a hosted database service, go to the console and verify its status.

-If you have direct access to a command-line interface, log in and make sure that it’s up and running and accepting queries.
+If you have direct access to a command-line interface, log in and make sure that your database is running and accepting queries.

 ### Checking your server access

 To verify that your Metabase's IP address can access the database server:

-1. Use the nc command (or your operating system’s equivalent) to verify that you can connect to the host on a given port.
-Different databases use different ports.
+1. Use the nc command (or your operating system’s equivalent) to check if you can connect to the host on a given port.
+Note that different databases use different ports by default.

-    > If you're running Metabase Cloud, check that you've [whitelisted our IP addresses](/cloud/docs/ip-addresses-to-whitelist.html).
+2. If you're running Metabase Cloud, check that you've [whitelisted our IP addresses](/cloud/docs/ip-addresses-to-whitelist.html).

-2. Check that your database credentials are correct.
+3. Check that your database credentials are correct.

 #### Example commands

-To verify the port on a default PostgreSQL configuration (which listens on port 5432):
+To verify the port used in a default PostgreSQL configuration (which listens on port 5432):

 ```
 nc -v your-db-host 5432
 ```

-To verify your credientials for PostgresSQL (you'll see an error if the database name or the user/password are incorrect):
+To verify your credentials for a PostgreSQL database (you'll see an error if the database name or the user/password are incorrect):

 ```
 psql -h HOSTNAME -p PORT -d DATABASENAME -U DATABASEUSER